axelheer/nein-linq/README.md

 *Breaking:* since Version `3.0.0` the extension methods have different names depending on the chosen package above, in order to avoid some conflicts!
 For example there are now `ToInjectable`, `ToAsyncInjectable`, `ToDbInjectable`, and `ToEntityInjectable`.

-*Note:* the *Entity Framework* versions are only necessary for writing async queries, since they contain additional code to handle these.
-For non-async code *NeinLinq.Queryable* does the job anyway.

 Lambda injection
 ----------------